Zombiemelon/boilerplate/README.md

 1. Routes are protected with middleware that is fired when route is used doing checks that are required.
 For example, check that HTTP request contains all required fields.
 2. Controller actions are protected by Gates that are registered in `AuthServiceProvider.php`
-## Development
-1. Go to docker and run `docker-compose up` and if you want to rebuild php container add ` --build`

 ## Xdebug
 1. Find your local IP address with `ipconfig getifaddr en0`
 2. Add it to `Dockerfile_dev` `xdebug.remote_host=10.0.1.11`.
 All the other configurations are already there